Difference between C8 and C18 Columns Used in HPLC System

 C18 is considered better for separating compounds such as long-chain fatty acids as compared to relatively small organic compounds.
 It is relatively cheap as it is produced in large amounts by most manufacturers.

 C8 and C18 have a lot of elements in common.
-However, extensive research has helped to identify some of the distinctive differences of C8 and C18 used
+However, extensive research has helped to identify some of the distinctive differences between C8 and C18 used

 More Updated Article